wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-python-application.md

 ## Next steps

 Congratulations!
-You have just completed your first Python web application using Azure DocumentDB and published it to Azure Websites.
+You have just completed your first Python web site using Azure DocumentDB and published it to Azure Websites.

 We update and improve this topic frequently based on your feedback.
 Once you've completed the tutorial, please using the voting buttons at the top and bottom of this page, and be sure to include your feedback on what improvements you want to see made.
 If you'd like us to contact you directly, feel free to include your email address in your comments.

-To add additional functionality to your web application, review the APIs available in the [DocumentDB Python SDK](https://pypi.python.org/pypi/pydocumentdb).
+To add additional functionality to your web site, review the APIs available in the [DocumentDB Python SDK](https://pypi.python.org/pypi/pydocumentdb).

 For more information, see the [Python Developer Center](/develop/python/).